mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/Start coding/8-doctor-view.md

 Notice that in all the rules we wrote, we delete the signal after processing, same as we did before.

 And that’s it, you can now try out the whole communication loop!
-Just register one user as doctor, and another as a patient, and try creating a couple bmi requests and responses!
+Just register one user as doctor, and another as a patient, and try creating a couple BMI requests and responses!